All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Ozempic better than Wegovy for blood pressure?

-Ozempic and Wegovy contain the same active ingredient (semaglutide) but at different doses.
+Ozempic and Wegovy contain compounded formulations of the active ingredient (semaglutide) but at different doses.
 Wegovy (2.4 mg) produces greater weight loss and larger blood pressure reductions than Ozempic (up to 1 mg).
-However, Ozempic is the appropriate choice for patients whose primary condition is type 2 diabetes.
+But Ozempic is the appropriate choice for patients whose primary condition is type 2 diabetes.
 The best option depends on your clinical situation and insurance coverage.

 How long does it take for Ozempic to lower blood pressure?